TClark1011/vscode-ace-imports/README.md

 #### Other Improvements

+- [ ] Check for dependencies in lock files instead of `package.json` files
 - [x] Handle disposal of completion provider (https://kermanx.com/reactive-vscode/guide/disposable.html)
 - [ ] Split up parsed settings into individual reactive variables, so that they can be subscribed to individually, rather than having to subscribe to the whole settings object
 - [ ] Move quote detection into `resolveCompletionItem` (inside the `registerCompletionItemProvider` call) method to improve performance